porobov/meh-resurrections/README.md

 UX fetches data from Cloudflare key-value storage using a key.
 There are 3 versions of UX, 3 corresponding keys(posted by MEH middleware) and 3 corresponding github branches.
 When using React or Next, this is not gonna be needed (will move MY_KEY constant to .env)

-Here are the branches and the way developement workflow is set: goerli-preview -> mainnet-preview -> main
+Here are the branches and the way developement workflow is set: goerli-preview (testnet-preview) -> mainnet-preview -> main

-Keys got same names(almost all of them): goerli-preview -> mainnet-preview -> mainnet-public
+Keys got same names(almost all of them): testnet-preview -> mainnet-preview -> mainnet-public

 ## Fields of the JSON retrieved from KV storage
 adsSnapshot - everything needed to construct main site view (ads and links)